crashingthedance/blog.crashingthedance.com/_posts/2017-03-22-what_are_the_odds.md

 **0.4%** probability of three Pac 12 teams in the Final Four

 > Each conference has three teams remaining in different regions.
 The SEC also
-> has three, but two are in the East region.
-The ACC has only one.
+> has three, but two are in the East.
+The ACC has only one team remaining.